AlexGilleran/jsx-control-statements/README.md

 ```

 ### Others
-These are the only ways I've tried, but any other method that involves using JSTransform should be applicable to
+These are the only ways that have been tried, but any other method that involves using JSTransform or Babel should be
-jsx control statements.
-Basically you've just got to get some kind of JSTransform loader (they're available for other
-build systems like Browserify) and run your JSX files through it before you pass them into the JSX transpiler itself.
+applicable to jsx control statements.